Conquer the Fear of Losing Money

 There’s a lot of money to be made on side-gigs only if you’ve got the inclination and are willing to invest a couple of hours daily or sometime every week on earning more money.

 Freelancing and side-gigs are progressive in nature.
-Meaning, once you begin freelancing or having a side-gig, your income starts rising gradually.
+This means that once you begin freelancing or having a side gig, your income starts rising gradually.
 Very often, this income exceeds the one from a regular job.
-And all this adds up to negate the fear of losing money due to fear of loss of employment or regular source of income.
+All this adds up to negate the fear of losing money due to fear of loss of employment or regular source of income.

 Wrap Up

-The year 2020 has wrought havoc on the personal finances of almost everyone in the world, due to the economic aftermath of the Covid-19 pandemic.
-This could perhaps led to heightening your fears about losing money.
+The year 2020 has wrought havoc on the personal finances of almost everyone in the world due to the economic aftermath of the Covid-19 pandemic.
+This could perhaps lead to heightening your fears about losing money.
 Yet, there’s no need to panic.
-Following these simple six tweaks, I write above can help you conquer that fear easily while finding prosperity in 2021 and beyond.
+Following these six simple tweaks I wrote above can help you conquer that fear easily while finding prosperity in 2024 and beyond.